What Is Logistics and Supply Chain Management? [+ Key Differences Explained]

 Given the significance of moving goods for generating cash flow, it’s clear that effectively managing this process through logistics is crucial for any business.

-The way logistics are managed can significantly impact a company’s financial health, either by improving it or presenting challenges.
+The way logistics are managed can significantly impact a company’s financial health, either by improving it or posing challenges.

 Better Supply Chain Visibility